Inside view: Judith Zaugg | NatureJobs

 iv.
 Death Benefit Insurance

-You may decide to include your spouse in the insurance.
+You may decide to include your life companion in the insurance.
 In the case of his or her death, the payment amounts to six times your last monthly salary.
 For this additional cover you pay half the full contribution at 0.12% of your salary.

 v.
 Long Term Care Insurance